 echo {focus,move} col {-,+} > ${WMFIFO}

-# :increase/decrease nrow
+# :increase/decrease rows

 super + {equal,minus}

-echo mod nrow {+,-} > ${WMFIFO}
+echo mod rows {+,-} > ${WMFIFO}

 # :increase/decrease mcf